mverleg/pyjson_tricks/README.rst

 Other features
 +++++++++++++++++++++++++++++++++++++++

+* Sets are serializable and can be loaded.
+By default the set is sorted, to have a consistent representation.
 * Save and load complex numbers (version 3.2) with `1+2j` serializing as `{'__complex__': [1, 2]}`.
 * ``json_tricks`` allows for gzip compression using the ``compression=True`` argument (off by default).
 * ``json_tricks`` can check for duplicate keys in maps by setting ``allow_duplicates`` to False.
 These are `kind of allowed`_, but are handled inconsistently between json implementations.
 In Python, for ``dict`` and ``OrderedDict``, duplicate keys are silently overwritten.